CJacobe92/simple_todo_list/README.md

 # simple_todo_list

-Todo List using javascript HMTL and some CSS
+Todo List using Javascript, HMTL and some CSS